kasuba-badri-vishal/bits-cs-f364-design-and-analysis-of-algorithms/assign2/readme.txt

 Open the doxygen documentation with ./doc/html/index.html file.

-Navigate to Files -> File List -> ford-fulkerson.cpp to find documentation for the source code.
+Navigate to Files -> File List -> ford-fulkerson.cpp in the UI to find documentation for the source code.